Edwin E. Witte: Father of social security

 Witte has long been credited as the "Father of Social Security", but Witte himself denied this claim.
 He believed that he deserved "this title less than many others".
 Witte pointed out that the Social Security Act was a collaborative undertaking:

-Social Security, like most other major social advances, has been the product of the endeavors and work of many people over a long period of time.
-The contributions made by any one person have been so commingled with those of many others that the end-product cannot be attributed to any individual or group of individuals.

 Then, also, Arthur J. Altmeyer is often referred to as the "Father of Social Security".
 See the remarks of Congressman Robert Kastenmeier (D-WI) on the death of Altmeyer.

 The son of Abraham Epstein has called his father the "Forgotten Father of Social Security" in a recent book.

 Later life

 Witte continued to advise legislators both in Wisconsin and Washington for many years afterwards.
 In 1935, he consulted with Senators Robert M. La Follette, Jr. and Robert Wagner on the Wagner Act (National Labor Relations Act).
 In addition to guiding the Social Security Act through the United States Congress, Witte also worked on other labor legislation including (with George William Norris and Fiorello H. La Guardia) the Norris La Guardia anti-injunction act.
 Also during the 1930s he served on the Wisconsin State Planning Board and the Wisconsin Labor Relations Board.
 He continued to teach and publish as well.
 During his tenure at the University of Wisconsin, he advised fifty six Ph.D. candidates.
 During World War II, Witte served as a labor-management mediator under the Defense Mobilization Act and then for the War Labor Board.
 Once the war was over Witte returned to his teaching.

 In 1947 he created the Industrial Relations Center at Madison.
 He was also one of the founding members of the Industrial Relations Research Association and was its first president in 1948.
 He was also involved with the National Association of Arbiters, the Atomic Energy Labor Relations Panel as well as continuing to advise Wisconsin legislators.
-During the academic year of 1953-54, he was a visiting scholar at Cornell University's School of Industrial and Labor Relations.
+During the academic year of 1953–54, he was a visiting scholar at Cornell University's School of Industrial and Labor Relations.
 In 1956 Witte was elected to the presidency of the American Economics Association.

 Witte retired in 1957, and like millions of other Americans, received Social Security benefits, while he continued to teach regularly as a visiting professor.
 Edwin E. Witte died on May 20, 1960, of a stroke complicated by cardiovascular issues.